 A Neighbourhood Watch scheme is a way to get to know your neighbours and discuss security issues affecting the area and how to deal with them.
 Many 'door-to-door visits' reveal that everyone has the same problems but no one knows or talks to anyone; whether police or neighbours.
 The Scheme is also a great way to alert others to local issues.
 An officially set-up Scheme can also access police crime statistics and other data.
 It can even receive a visit from local SNT Officers.

 During daily patrols your Police Community Support Officers are often informed of suspicious behaviour on the Ward.
 Sometimes this has occurred in previous months and so valuable opportunities are lost.
 Watch teams aim to provide more direct contact, allowing residents to get involved, be vigilant for each other and make a difference.
 Neighbourhood Watch residents complement the Met.
 Safer Neighbourhoods Teams as 'ears and eyes' on the street.
 Police can then use information volunteered to garner intelligence, map movements and even prosecute suspects based on witness reports.

 To set up your own you could either call your Safer Neighbourhood team to deliver you a pack, or visit the “Our Watch” website which can give you lots of information on what it means to be a Neighbour watch coordinator. http://www.ourwatch.org.uk/

-A house in total darkness is more appealing to a criminal than one with lights on as it indicates that your home is not occupied.
-It may be worth thinking about installing timer switches if you are likely to be away until late.
+A house in total darkness is more appealing to a criminal than one with lights on as it indicates that your home might not be occupied.
+This can encourage a burgler to attempt entry and puts any sleeping occupants at risk of harm.
+It may be worth thinking about installing timer switches or window vibration sensors if you are likely to be away until late.
 Ensure windows also are locked shut whilst you are not at home.

 Please remember to double lock your front doors whether you have a UPVC door or a Yale and mortice lock.